bmatsuo/lark/docs/getting_started.md

     # this is not recommended for most users
     go get github.com/bmatsuo/lark/cmd/lark

-Now the system has everything needed to project tasks with Lark.
+Now the system has everything needed to run project tasks with Lark.
 The Lua interpreter is included in the Lark binary and does not need to be installed separately.